Before you begin

 ENGLISH FOR ACADEMIC PURPOSES PROGRAM

-Any applicants who do not meet the English language competency requirements are required to successfully complete English for Academic Purposes at the University of New Brunswick – Fredericton campus, or equivalent.
+Applicants who do not meet the English language competency requirements may be granted a conditional acceptance based on the successful completion of the English for Academic Purposes (EAP) program at the University of New Brunswick – Fredericton campus.

-In this pathway program, you will develop the necessary academic English skills in order to succeed in full-time studies in your chosen NBCCD program.
+In the EAP pathway program, applicants will develop the necessary academic English skills in order to succeed in full-time studies in their chosen NBCCD program.

 • Prior Learning Recognition (PLR) and Credit Transfer